geudde/attic-chest/pages/13.reference/01.porden/docs.md

-* Stypterion, from STwrrjjpia, alumine or clay, pure argillaceous earth, one of the most indestructible substances in nature, and parent of all the gems known by the name of oriental, and included in the barbarous terra Corun- dum : the oriental topaz, emerald, and sapphire, &amp;c. &amp;c.
+* Stypterion, from STwrrjjpia, alumine or clay, pure argillaceous earth, one of the most indestructible substances in nature, and parent of all the gems known by the name of oriental, and included in the barbarous terra Corun-
+dum: the oriental topaz, emerald, and sapphire, &amp;c. &amp;c.

-Nothing can be more different than the characters which alumine imparts to the gems and to the earths; in the first, hard, brittle, brilliant, and pellu- cid ; in the second, opaque, devoid of lustre, and exhibiting, when broken, an earthy fracture.
+Nothing can be more different than the characters which alumine imparts to the gems and to the earths; in the first, hard, brittle, brilliant, and pellu- cid; in the second, opaque, devoid of lustre, and exhibiting, when broken, an earthy fracture.
 The argillaceous earths are soft to the touch, but harden by fire, absorb water greedily, retain it obstinately, and form, when moisten- ed, a ductile and tenacious mass.
-When exposed to the action of heat they become, first of a bluish black, then white ; they contract and exhibit variou? cracks and fissures, but fire has no farther action upon them, except in in- creasing the contraction.
-On this account pyrometers have been construct- ed of clay, with the hope of being able to measure very high degrees of tem- perature ; but they are uncertain, as the clay does not contract uniformly in the same heat, and is almost as much affected by the duration, as the increase of temperature.
+When exposed to the action of heat they become, first of a bluish black, then white; they contract and exhibit variou? cracks and fissures, but fire has no farther action upon them, except in in- creasing the contraction.
+On this account pyrometers have been construct- ed of clay, with the hope of being able to measure very high degrees of tem- perature; but they are uncertain, as the clay does not contract uniformly in the same heat, and is almost as much affected by the duration, as the increase of temperature.